 As a result, there is a clear need for a method of recording day-to-day events in the home that may, at a later stage, assist foster carers in recalling events accurately.
 Although some fostering services provide guidelines for record keeping, some foster carers are asked to record information without any guidelines about what they need to recall.
 The child’s records need a consistent method of day-to-day recording to assist in the accuracy of information.
 Information recorded should be factual and not personal opinion unless it is clearly stated as such, i.e. ‘In my opinion…’.

 If you are the foster parent, guardian or adoptive parent of a foster child then you know good record keeping is critical to obtaining the services needed to support your child.
 Services may include therapy, medical or dental support from Social Services or you may have an Individualized Education Program (IEP) and need increased educational support.
 Whatever your need, proving your need is critical.
 And the only way to prove your need is through good record keeping.
 I know it’s one more thing on an already full plate, but if you set it up once and keep it current, you can prevent problems, validate your concerns, and provide your expertise along the way.
-Using an electronic journal such as CaseKeepers.com allows you to capture daily events and upload critical document quickly and efficiently.
+Using a digital journal such as CaseKeepers.com allows you to capture daily events and upload critical document quickly and efficiently.
 Later, reports can be created and provided as needed for doctors, teachers, social workers, IEPs and even the courts as needed.
 Everything is organized and easy to access.

 Here are two big reasons why it is important to have organized, current records on your child: